 Her eyes squeeze shut.
 I watch

-read each potato’s face.
+her roughened hands read each potato’s face.

 She listens for their low voices.